dafny-lang/dafny/docs/DafnyRef/Types.md

 An ordinary method is declared with the `method` keyword.
 Section [#sec-constructors] explains methods that instead use the `constructor` keyword.
 Section [#sec-lemmas] discusses methods that are declared with the `lemma` keyword.
-Methods declared with the `inductive` `lemma` keywords are discussed later in the context of inductive predicates (see [#sec-inductive-datatypes]).
-Methods declared with the `colemma` keyword are discussed later in the context of co-inductive types, in section [#sec-colemmas].
+Methods declared with the `least lemma` or `greatest lemma` keyword phrases are discussed later in the context of extreme predicates (see section [#sec-colemmas]).

 A method without a body is _abstract_.
 A method is allowed to be abstract under the following circumstances: